-One of the first rules for picking a suit color, aside from preference, is to make sure it fits the overall style and theme of your wedding, including the bride’s dress.
+One of the first rules for picking a suit color, aside from preference, is to make sure it fits the overall style and theme of your wedding.
+This includes taking into consideration the bride’s dress.
 But what about your accessories?
 A neutral color that goes with your suit is always a solid choice, but why limit yourself?

 An easy and classic route to go is having the ties match the bridesmaid dresses exactly.
 If the dresses are blush, the ties are blush, and so on.
 This creates a more uniform look that will look pleasing to the eye and in pictures.
 This also works well if you want your bridesmaids and groomsmen to match and the groom to have a different look that stands out.

 You’ve probably seen the trends of mismatched bridesmaid dresses, like ombre or similar neutral colors.
 Well, the same thing can be done with ties, as long as they’re going with the dresses and overall look of the wedding.
 Or, alternatively, matching ties that are a shade or two off from the dresses.
 If the dresses are lavender, the ties could be plum.
 The same goes for the groom’s tie versus the groomsmen’s ties.
 The groom does not have to match the groomsmen exactly.